 - flexible locations: the activity can take place indoors or outdoors on tables; we recommend one table per team of four people or a larger table for two teams to share

-- we’ll gladly come to the location of your choice (for example your conference hotel) or suggest a suitable restaurant or other location
+- we’ll gladly come to the location of your choice (for example your conference hotel) or suggest a suitable restaurant or another event location

 - We are happy to come to the place of your choice, Germany-wide (in this case, costs increase due to the incurred travel expenses).

 Background: Landmine victims

 In 1997, 122 countries decided to abandon the use of anti-personnel landmines.
 Since then, the number of victims has fallen significantly.
 However, millions of landmines still exist in current and former crisis areas.
 More than 60 countries are affected, particularly Afghanistan, Angola, Syria, Ukraine, Cambodia, Vietnam, Bosnia and Herzegovina.
 Estimates suggest that at least 500,000 people have lost limbs or their eyesight due to landmines and are in need of life-long support.
 However, this is a support that they often do not receive, because of the lack of health and social systems as we know them.